VistA: Supporters of VistA

 There have been many champions of VistA as the electronic healthcare record system for a universal healthcare plan.
 VistA can act as a standalone system, allowing self-contained management and retention of healthcare data within an institution.
 Combined with HIE (or other data exchange protocol) it can be part of a peer-to-peer model of universal healthcare.
 It is also scalable to be used as a centralized system (allowing regional or even national management of healthcare records).

 In addition to the unwavering support of congressional representatives such as Congressman Sonny Montgomery of Mississippi, numerous IT specialists, physicians, and other healthcare professionals have donated significant amounts of time in adapting the VistA system for use in non-governmental healthcare settings.

 The ranking member of the House Veterans Affairs Committee's Oversight and Investigation Subcommittee, Rep. Ginny Brown-Waite of Florida, recommended that the Department of Defense (DOD) adopt VA's VistA system following accusations of inefficiencies in the DOD healthcare system.
 The DOD hospitals use Armed Forces Health Longitudinal Technology Application (AHLTA) which has not been as successful as VistA and has not been adapted to non-military environments (as has been done with VistA).

 In November 2005, the U.S. Senate passed the Wired for Health Care Quality Act, introduced by Sen. Enzi of Wyoming with 38 co-sponsors, that would require the government to use the VA's technology standards as a basis for national standards allowing all health care providers to communicate with each other as part of a nationwide health information exchange.
 The legislation would also authorize $280 million in grants, which would help persuade reluctant providers to invest in the new technology.
 There has been no action on the bill since December 2005.
 Two similar House bills were introduced in late 2005 and early 2006; no action has been taken on either of them, either.

 In late 2008, House Ways and Means Health Subcommittee Chair Congressman Pete Stark (D-CA) introduced the Health-e Information Technology Act of 2008 (H.R.
 6898) that calls for the creation of a low-cost public IT system for those providers who do not want to invest in a proprietary one.

 In April 2009, Sen. John D. Rockefeller of West Virginia introduced the Health Information Technology Public Utility Act of 2009 calling for the government to create an open source electronic health records solution and offer it at little or no cost to safety-net hospitals and small rural providers.

+Detractors of VistA

+The main complaint of VistA and CPRS is the outdated and inefficient interface, which is more similar to information systems designed in the 1990s.
+Given the complexity of medical care, the burden of navigated an archaic system enacts significant burden on healthcare providers, contributing to inefficiency and provider burnout.